-Princess has a long history in Alaska, rotating a variety of ships into its seven-night Inside Passage itineraries each summer.
-This season, the 3,080-passenger Ruby Princess is a top option, especially for foodies.
-While not new (it debuted in 2008), the ship underwent a refurbishment in December 2015 that added specialty restaurants SHARE by Chef Curtis Stone (for six-course fine dining) and The Salty Dog Gastropub by Ernesto Uchimura (known for its burgers), and it expanded the Chocolate Journeys program by Chef Norman Love.
-And if you love pizza, Princess’s is among the best at sea.
-From $748 per person, cruising from Seattle.
+Princess has a long history in Alaska, rotating a variety of ships into its Inside Passage itineraries each summer.
+The 3,080-passenger Ruby Princess is a top option, especially for foodies.
+While not new (it debuted in 2008), the ship underwent a refurbishment in December 2015 that added several specialty restaurants along with the expansion of their signature Chocolate Journeys program by master chocolatier chef Norman Love (a must if you're a foodie with a sweet tooth).
+Plus, if you love pizza, Princess’s is among the best at sea.
+From $899 per person, cruising from San Francisco.

 If your kids are crazy about Disney princesses and Marvel super heroes, but you’d rather have them breathe in fresh mountain air than theme-park fried food, Disney Cruise Line has a solution.
-Its 2,713-passenger Disney Wonder is sailing Alaska’s Inside Passage from Vancouver on five-, seven- and nine-night itineraries.
-Onboard entertainment includes Frozen, A Musical Spectacular; the Marvel Super Hero Academy in Disney Oceaneer Club; Pirate Night, the latest Disney movies; and character meet and greets.
+Instead, cruise Alaska onboard the 2,713-passenger Disney Wonder.
+Onboard entertainment includes live music (like Frozen, A Musical Spectacular);themed parties and events; the latest Disney movies; and character meet and greets.
 And, of course, there’s the frozen wonderland of Alaska’s glaciers and national parks to explore while ashore.
-From $1,910 per person.
+Disney Wonder sails from Vancouver; prices start at $3,806 per person.

 Regent Seven Seas Mariner